-SECTION 5: PROPERTY OWNER OBLIGATIONS Any property owner who grants permission to an operator for placement of a collection box shall be held responsible for keeping the area around the collection box free from excess articles that do not fit into the collection box or have not been properly placed into the collection box.
+SECTION 7: PROPERTY OWNER OBLIGATIONS

+Any property owner who grants permission to an operator for placement of a collection box shall be held responsible for keeping the area around the collection box free from excess articles that do not fit into the collection box or have not been properly placed into the collection box.
 The property owner will be responsible for the removal and storage of articles that will not fit into the collection box.
+The property owner shall maintain the area around the collection box daily.
+The Board of Health may assess fines not to exceed \$100.00 for each offense per Section 8 of this bylaw to the property owner for failure to remove excess articles immediately upon receipt of written notification from the Board of Health.
+All notices shall be sent to both the property owner and operator.
-The property owner shall maintain the area of the collection box daily.

-SECTION 6: OPERATOR OBLIGATIONS Any operator who fails to obtain a Certificate of Compliance or fails to pick up items from the collection box within five (5) calendar days from the Board of Selectmen's written request to remove same, shall bear the expense of the collection box removal and storage by the Town of Leicester and/or the property owner.
-The Board of Selectmen shall enforce compliance with this Bylaw and may enter upon real property for purposes of such compliance.
+SECTION 8: OPERATOR OBLIGATIONS

+Collection boxes must be clearly labeled with contact information for the operator on the front of the box including name, address and telephone number.
+Any operator who fails to obtain and post a Certificate of Compliance upon the collection box or fails to pick up items from the collection box within five (5) calendar days from the Board of Health's written request to remove same shall bear the expense of the collection box removal and storage by the Town of Leicester and/or the property owner.
+The Board of Health shall enforce compliance with this Bylaw and may enter upon real property for purposes of such compliance.
+The Board of Health may assess fines not to exceed \$100.00 per Section 8 of this bylaw to the operator for failure to empty and maintain the collection box(es) immediately upon receipt of written notification from the Board of Health.
+All notices shall be sent to both the property owner and operator.